Bolivarcoin (BOLI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bolivarcoin Historical Price

-According to the latest data gathered on Bolivarcoin live price page, the current price of Bolivarcoin is 0.00280856USD.
-The circulating supply of Bolivarcoin(BOLI) is 20.22M BOLI , giving it a market capitalization of $56.78K.
+According to the latest data gathered on Bolivarcoin live price page, the current price of Bolivarcoin is 0.00276967USD.
+The circulating supply of Bolivarcoin(BOLI) is 20.23M BOLI , giving it a market capitalization of $56.03K.

 The Bolivarcoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BOLI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.